killroyboy/weathercompanyapi-node/README.md

 ## Release History
 0.0.1 Initial Release

+0.0.2 Fixed a packaging issue

+0.0.3 Added hourly forecast

+0.0.4 Verify ApiKey and throw error if missing

+0.0.5 Allow using a promise on `call` method

 ## License
 Copyright (c) 2017 Dan Wilson &amp; Skydrop, LLC.
 Licensed under the MIT license.
+See LICENSE.